VictorMattos/VictorMattos/README.md

 # Hi there 👋
 I'm Victor Mattos,

+Work in tech for more then a decade.
+Started as Web Developer, moved to Data Scientist (but the meaning of this title is probably not what you think), became a Data Solutions Architect and now I'm a Data Engineer.

+## Personality

-I'm a INTP (if you don't know what it means [check this.](https://www.16personalities.com/intp-personality)), so I tend to let my personal projects open and unfinished.
+I'm a INTP (if you don't know what it means [check this.](https://www.16personalities.com/intp-personality)).
+Which means deph of knowladge is kinda my thing.
+But I also have ADHD, so I usually go for the next interesting thing.
-Insted of denying it, I'll accept it and do my best to evolve (meaning that I'll try to balance my personality traits).

-With that being said: I'll try to keep my repositories as clean as possible, but wont make any promisse.
-Also, make no mistake.
-Despite having a focus problem, I also like to get as deep knowledge, in any subject, as I can possibly can (and I usually can a lot).

-So with the disclaimer being said...
+My main experience is to create data platforms/areas from scratch.
+I like to envision the future and create projects to reach it.

 ## What you will find in my github repos?

+I try to keep it clean, so usually delete or make it private repos that I don't see as being relevant anymore (deprecated techniques/tools).

 The type of repos that you'll find here probably will be:
 * Course repositories - I do a lot of courses (really...) and sometimes you'll find repositories from these, but they wont be there for long.